create3000/x3d-image/README.md

 **npx x3d-image** \[options\] -i input-file -o output-file [-i input-file -o output-file ...]

+## Overview

+*x3d-image* is a command-line tool that renders image files from X3D (Extensible 3D) and other 3D file formats.
+It allows users to convert 3D scenes into 2D images, supporting various input formats such as X3D (XML, JSON, Classic VRML), VRML, glTF, OBJ, STL, PLY, and SVG.
+The output can be in PNG or JPEG formats.

+Key Features:

+* Flexible Input and Output: Accepts multiple input files, either from local paths or URLs, and produces corresponding image outputs.
+* Customizable Image Dimensions: Allows specification of image size with the -s WIDTHxHEIGHT option; the default size is 1280x720 * pixels.
+* Adjustable Quality Settings: For lossy formats like JPEG, users can set the desired quality level using the -q option, with values * ranging between 0 and 1.
+* Rendering Delay: Provides an option to delay rendering by a specified number of seconds using the -d option.
+* View Adjustment: The -a option modifies the current view to ensure all objects fit within the view volume.
+* Environmental Lighting: Users can add an EnvironmentLight node to the scene with the -e option, choosing from presets like "CANNON," "HELIPAD," or "FOOTPRINT," which is particularly useful when rendering glTF files with PhysicalMaterial nodes.

 ## Options

 **x3d-image** interprets the following options when it is invoked: